How a Pet Food Extrusion Process Works for Making High-quality Kibble

 Think of a pet food extruder as a very powerful, continuous, high-pressure pasta maker that also cooks the dough at the same time.
 It’s the core technology behind almost all dry pet food on the market today.

-Its primary job is to cook, sterilize, mix, and shape a feed mixture in a single, highly efficient process.
-The goal is to create a digestible and shelf-stable final product that pets will love.
+Its main job is to heat, sterilize, mix, and shape a feed mixture all in one very effective process.
+The goal is to make a final product that pets will love, is easy to digest, and will last a long time on the shelf.

 What the Extrusion Process Actually Achieves